GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

 -----

-    To detect and prevent version incompatibilities between Google OSS Python packages, we provide a set of tooling to ensure we are compatible with ourselves.
+    To detect and prevent version incompatibilities between Google OSS Python packages, we provide a set of tooling to ensure that we are compatible with ourselves.
 And the tooling can also run checks for any package that wants to know whether it is self-compatible or compatible with a list of other packages.
     Below lists our tooling: